HBRS-SDP/WS24-physiological-computing/ros2/README.md

 ![Screenshot from 2025-03-05 16-38-43](https://github.com/user-attachments/assets/6a4db55b-1f09-456f-b772-25280976e5d9)

-To Test it; run using following command:
+To Test it; run using the following command:

-Ensure that you are in the home folder of your workspace and then run the following command to use the program:
+Ensure that you have built HriPhysioLib and are currently in the home folder of your workspace and then run the following command to use the program:

     ```
     ./HriphysioLib/build/spectrogram
     ```

 You should be able to select from the input modes and receive a processed output!

 # `spectrogram_publisher.cpp` 🧲